 You should be proud of your daughter.
 She wants to study.
 If she studies well, she might get a good job, and this will improve the condition of the family.
 Why are you trying to stop her?
 I will pay for her education', said Mr. Chaudhary.
+Tulki's father unwillingly agreed to it.
 In the beginning it was difficult for Tulki to adjust in school with other children as they were younger than her, but Tulki was determined to continue her studies.
 She worked hard and passed her exams with good grades.
 The teachers appreciated her, and this motivated Tulki to do even better.